KauaLimaMartins/DevRadar/README.md

 2. Run: `yarn start`

-3. instale o aplicativo "expo" pela loja de aplicativos do seu celular
+3. install the "expo" app from your phone's app store

 4. Scan the qr code that appeared on your computer